TTUSDC/cpceed-webapp/.github/CONTRIBUTING.md

 ## Making Changes

-1. Download [Node.js](https://nodejs.org/) and [Git](https://git-scm.com/). **NPM 3.0 or above is required to build grommet**.
-Node.js 5.0.0 or above comes packaged with an acceptable version of NPM.
-People with versions of Node.js below 5.0.0 should upgrade to the latest stable version.
-Node.js 6.5.0 or above is preferred for developers working on the project.
+1. Download [Node.js](https://nodejs.org/) and [Git](https://git-scm.com/).
+Node.js 8.2.1 and NPM 5.3.0 or above are required for developers working on the project.
 Anything below that cannot be guaranteed to function properly.
 2. Clone this repository by running `git clone https://github.com/TTUSDC/CPCEEDWebApp.git` in the location of your choice.
 3. Download the dependencies by running `npm install` when you're in the project directory.
 4. Visit the wiki at https://github.com/TTUSDC/CPCEEDWebApp/wiki to learn about the developer guidelines for this project.